-Having done so, and having carefully considered all of the evidence that's been provided to us to date, I'm still satisfied that Mr M's testimony that he didn't receive an explanation of the risks involved, and that he was led to believe that transferring his pension monies would help him to better grow his fund, is credible.

-And I wouldn't consider it fair or reasonable for L&C to have concluded that Mr M had received an explanation of the risks involved with the overall proposition from 1 Stop given what L&C knew, or ought to have known, about 1 Stop's business model by the time it received Mr M's application.
+Having carefully considered all of the evidence that's been provided to us to date, I'm satisfied that Mr E's testimony that he didn't receive an explanation of the risks involved, and that he was led to believe that transferring his pension monies would help him to better grow his fund, is credible.
+And I wouldn't consider it fair or reasonable for L&C to have concluded that Mr E had received an explanation of the risks involved with the overall proposition from 1 Stop given what L&C knew, or ought to have known, about 1 Stop's business model by the time it received Mr E's application.

 But, in any eventuality, in my view this is a secondary point.
-That's because, as mentioned above, I'm satisfied that if L&C had acted in accordance with its regulatory obligations and good industry practice it shouldn't have accepted Mr M's application from 1 Stop to open a SIPP at all.
-That should have been the end of the matter - if that had happened, I'm satisfied the arrangement for Mr M wouldn't have come about in the first place, and the loss he's suffered could have been avoided.
+That's because, as mentioned above, I'm satisfied that if L&C had acted in accordance with its regulatory obligations and good industry practice it shouldn't have accepted Mr E's application from 1 Stop to open a SIPP at all.
+That should have been the end of the matter - if that had happened, I'm satisfied the arrangement for Mr E wouldn't have come about in the first place, and the loss he's suffered could have been avoided.

-So, overall, I'm satisfied that in the circumstances, for all the reasons given, it's fair and reasonable to say L&C should compensate Mr M for the loss he's suffered.
-I don't think it would be fair to say in the circumstances that Mr M should suffer the loss because he ultimately instructed the transactions to be effected.
+So, overall, I'm satisfied that in the circumstances, for all the reasons given, it's fair and reasonable to say L&C should compensate Mr E for the loss he's suffered.
+I don't think it would be fair to say in the circumstances that Mr E should suffer the loss because he ultimately instructed the transactions to be effected.

-Had L&C declined Mr M's business from 1 Stop, would the transactions complained about still have been effected elsewhere?
+Had L&C declined Mr E's business from 1 Stop, would the transactions complained about still have been effected elsewhere?

-I think that Mr M's pension monies were transferred to L&C so as to effect unregulated investments.
-I'm satisfied that position is supported by the contents of the contemporaneous documentation that's available, including the contents of 1 Stop's Personal Financial Questionnaire for Mr M, 1 Stop's "Research Notes for: [Mr M]" and the 1 Stop investment purchase declarations.
+I think that Mr E's pension monies were transferred to L&C so as to effect unregulated investments.
+I'm satisfied that position is supported by the contents of the contemporaneous documentation that's available, including the contents of 1 Stop's Personal Financial Questionnaire for Mr E, 1 Stop's "Research Notes for: (Mr E)" And Mr E says that he was told by Mr P he could increase his pension by switching and investing in these assets.

-L&C might say that if it hadn't accepted Mr M's application from 1 Stop, that the transfer and investments would still have been effected with a different SIPP provider.
-But I don't think it's fair and reasonable to say that L&C shouldn't compensate Mr M for his loss on the basis of speculation that another SIPP operator would have made the same mistakes as I've found it did.
-I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted Mr M's application from 1 Stop.
+L&C might say that if it hadn't accepted Mr E's application from 1 Stop, that the transfer and investments would still have been effected with a different SIPP provider.
+But I don't think it's fair and reasonable to say that L&C shouldn't compensate Mr E for his loss on the basis of speculation that another SIPP operator would have made the same mistakes as I've found it did.
+I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted Mr E's application from 1 Stop.

-Further, if L&C had declined to accept Mr M's business from 1 Stop and Mr M had then sought advice from a different adviser, I think it's unlikely that another adviser, acting properly, would have advised Mr M to transfer away from his existing pension plans and to invest in unregulated holdings in a SIPP.

-Alternatively, if L&C had declined to accept Mr M's business from 1 Stop, Mr M might have simply decided not to seek pensions advice elsewhere from a different adviser and still then retained his existing pension plans.
+Further, if L&C had declined to accept Mr E's business from 1 Stop and Mr E had then sought advice from a different adviser, I think it's unlikely that another adviser, acting properly, would have advised Mr E to transfer away from his existing pension plans and to invest in unregulated holdings in a SIPP.
+Alternatively, if L&C had declined to accept Mr E's business from 1 Stop, Mr E might have simply decided not to seek pensions advice elsewhere from a different adviser and still then retained his existing pension plans.